VA center gets state of the art scanner technology

 The total cost for the machines was more than $5 million.

-The center also added a building to the back of the hospital, which houses the new machines, costing an additional $5 million.
+The center also added a building to the back of the hospital to house the new machines at a cost of $5 million.

 “It’s a testament to our commitment to the veterans,” said Rick Ament, director of the center.
 “We’re adding staff, we’re adding technology, we’re improving service.
 It doesn’t get better than that.”